adamkurth/CXLS_Sphinx/docs/source/cxls/cxls_eiger_4m.rst

 Operation of the Dectris Eiger4M Detector
 ==========================================

-This page contains documentaion for the operation of the Dectris Eiger4M detector.
+This page contains documentation for the operation of the Dectris Eiger4M detector.
 It includes steps for activating the zmq listener, initializing and arming the detector, troubleshooting, and additional resources for handling images and using AGAVE.

 Accessing the Dectris Menu
 --------------------------